Middle-class professionals in the UK are drinking to problem levels, according to two separate reports, published last month.

-Without financial consequences or impaired performance at work, many middle class professionals carry on drinking, ignoring the health warnings about increased risk of cancer, heart disease and liver disease.
-For women in particular, there is an 11% increase in chance of developing breast cancer even at so-called safe levels of alcohol consumption.
+Without financial consequences or impaired performance at work, many middle-class professionals carry on drinking, ignoring the health warnings about increased risk of cancer, heart disease and liver disease.
+For women in particular, there is an 11% increase in the chance of developing breast cancer even at so-called safe levels of alcohol consumption.

-Alcohol experts believe that there are several myths which support the rise in middle age, middle class problem drinking.
+Alcohol experts believe that there are several myths which support the rise in middle-aged, middle-class problem drinking.
 One expert talks about the “myth of wine at home”.
 He claims that professionals who drink wine in the evening are persistently in denial about the damage their drinking habits do.

 Another myth, he believes, is what he calls the “functioning well at work myth”.
 Many professional people, who routinely endanger their health with alcohol, believe that if they still perform in their job, then their alcohol intake is not something to worry about.

 Data from the two reports shows that people earning more than £40,000 a year, are more likely to develop excessive alcohol habits.

 One addiction counsellor, working in the City of London, says: “A well-paid job and the ability to carry it out, are often the greatest barriers to people taking stock of their alcohol issues.
 Many of us still have the stereotypical image of a man on a park bench, drinking spirits from a paper bag, as the true alcoholic.
 Sadly, plenty of men and women, who turn up for work every day, are drinking to excessive levels.”

 Current Government health guidelines advise drinking no more than 14 units a week on a regular basis.
 The Chief Medical Officer (CMO) guidelines for both men and women suggest: